Tracking Google Search Ads account performance can be a hassle.

 - Cost (ad spend for the period)

-As a rule of thumb I select the most problematic KWs and then deal first of all with those, that have the most ad spend.
+As a rule of thumb I select the most problematic KWs and deal first of all with those, that have the biggest ad spend.

 - Conversions by ad groups

 If the account is performing according to KPIs – good.

 If not, then I dig deeper using this mindmap.